 Automatic EMSA, patent applied for Oct '30 and granted in '31.
 Many dial variations exist along with module markings.
 This particular model has Venus 60 base caliber with Automatic EMSA module and a see through mineral crystal back, obviously a show piece.
 Donated to Glycine Heritage Museum.

 Another automatic module, but this is from the time-frame after Meylan sold his patent to Glycine in 1935.
-This timepiece has also that elegant fold lever crown which just adjusts the time,no winding-it's self winding who needs a crown!
+This timepiece has also that elegant fold lever crown,patented by Glycine, which just adjusts the time,no winding-it's self winding who needs a crown!
 It's fitted with Glycine Cal 20 and the automatic module.
 Dial bears the name of the retailer ' Dietrich Bale ' - Bale is Basel in French.
 Donated to Glycine Heritage Museum.

 Small caliber tiny movements fitted into precious metal cases were the core activity of Glycine in its first 2 decades.

 The Glycine Automatic has been developed further and fitted with shock-proof and water-proof capabilities and presented in 1939 World's Fair in New York.
 Along with many other comments a spec review was: Bracelet montre rond, acier automatique, seconde au centre, modèle hermétique, par Glycine.Glycine models presented in the fair have boosted the companies' presence and distribution in the world.

 Same automatic module, this time 18 jewels movement, +1 jewel for the center seconds hand.
 There has been a period where center seconds were considered as a complication.
 This watch is fitted with FHF 125 base movement and the automatic module.
 Another such model's movement and automatic module I have donated to NAWCC Museum for the evolution of wristwatches timeline display.

 Glycine has manufactured watches for the German Army.
 It's a set of pocket and wrist-watch.
 The case-back is marked with DH ( Deutsches Heer- German Army ) and 5 or 6 digits between the two letters.
 Both are manual winding movements, pocket-watch has Felsa 283 ticking inside and the wristwatch has A.Schild 1130 movement.
 Donated to Glycine Heritage Museum.